Create a hub site in SharePoint Online

 Run the following command to convert the site to a hub site and enable the hub site features:

 When prompted with Principals, provide the group created in step 3, or the UPN of an individual user.
 You can enter additional principals, one per line.
 Once you are finished assigning permissions, press Enter.
-If you want all site owners in the organization to be able to associate their sites with the hub, press Enter at the first prompt.
+If you want all site collection administrators in the organization to be able to associate their sites with the hub, press Enter at the first prompt.

 To restrict permission to associate sites to the hub after creation, run the following command: >

-Grant-SPOHubSiteRights -Identity -Principals GroupEmail -Rights Join> (Where Identity is the URL of the site and GroupEmail is the email address of the mail-enabled security group.)
+Grant-SPOHubSiteRights -Identity URL -Principals GroupEmail -Rights Join> (Where Identity is the URL of the site and GroupEmail is the email address of the mail-enabled security group.)

 Notify the hub site owners that their site has been converted to a hub site.